-Apply Lens Correction Automatically will use lens correction information automatically on any raw photo opened in ON1 HDR.
-Disable Base Corrections on Raw Files turns off the basic raw-file correction settings.
+The Default processing section contains three options, for lens correction, base level raw-file corrections, and applying camera-based presets.
+The first, Apply Lens Correction Automatically, will use the lens correction automatically on any raw photo when you view it in Detail, Filmstrip or Compare modes.
+The Disable Base Corrections option turns ON1's basic raw-file correction settings off.
 This can be helpful for scientific/technical photography, time-lapse, and other specialized applications.